Course Syllabus

 Continuing Education Credits

-The certificate earned by passing this self-paced course displays the program hours you completed and continuing education credits (CEUs).
-CEUs document successful completion of courses that are designed to improve the knowledge and skills of working adults.
+The certificate earned by passing this self-paced course displays not only the program hours you completed, but also continuing education credits (CEUs) for documenting successful completion of courses that are designed to improve the knowledge and skills of working adults.
 Many industries value CEUs, and now your certificate reflects them clearly, and they may be used to support career advancement or to meet professional licensing standards.
 This course contains 2.0 CEUs.

 Tips for Success

-PRDV107: Crisis Communication is a self-paced course, meaning you can decide when to start and complete the course.
-We estimate the "average" student will take hours to complete.
-We recommend studying at a comfortable pace and scheduling your study time in advance.
+PRDV107: Crisis Communication is a self-paced course, which means that you can decide when you will start and when you will complete the course.
+There is no instructor or an assigned schedule to follow.
+We estimate that the "average" student will take 20 hours to complete this course.
+We recommend that you work through the course at a comfortable pace that allows you to make regular progress.
+It's also a good idea to schedule your study time in advance and try to stick to that schedule as best as you can.

 Learning new material can be challenging, so here are a few study strategies to help you succeed: